regix1/lancache-pics/README.md

 # Steam PICS Data Collection

 Automated collection of Steam application data and depot-to-app mappings using Steam Web API and the Product Information and Content System (PICS).
-Updated every 4 hours via GitHub Actions.
+Updated every hour via GitHub Actions.

 ## What is this?